Thorbjörn Fälldin: Administration and elections

-In the 1976 election, the Social Democrats sensationally lost their majority for the first time in 40 years.
-The non-Socialist parties (the Centre Party, the Liberal Party and the Conservative Moderate Party) formed a coalition government, and, as the Centre Party was the largest of the three, Fälldin was appointed Prime Minister.
-Two years later, however, the coalition fell apart over the issue of Swedish dependency on nuclear power (with the Centre Party taking a strong anti-nuclear stand), which led to Fälldin's resignation and the formation of a minority Liberal Party government.
-In 1978, Fälldin sued Aftonbladet for 1 krona after they published a satirical interview with him from a mental hospital in which they claimed he had schizophrenia.
+Two years later, however, the coalition fell apart over the issue of Swedish dependency on nuclear power (with the Centre Party taking a strong anti-nuclear stand), which caused the Centrists to leave the government.
+Fälldin presented his resignation on 5 October 1978, and was succeeded on 18 October by Ola Ullsten, who formed a minority Liberal government.
+That year, Fälldin also sued Aftonbladet for 1 krona after they published a satirical interview with him from a mental hospital in which they claimed he had schizophrenia.
 Fälldin claimed that this was illegal, but later lost the case.

-Following the 1979 election, Fälldin regained the post of Prime Minister, despite his party suffering major losses and losing its leading role in the centre-right camp, primarily due to public disenchantment with the Centre Party over its compromise on nuclear power with the nuclear-friendly Moderates, and he again formed a coalition government with the Liberals and the Moderates.
-This cabinet also lasted for two years, when disagreement over tax policies compelled the Moderates to leave the coalition.
-Fälldin continued as Prime Minister until the election in 1982, when the Social Democrats regained power as the Socialist bloc won a majority in the Riksdag.
+Following the 1979 election, Fälldin regained the post of prime minister, despite his party suffering major losses and losing its leading role in the centre-right camp, primarily due to public disenchantment with the Centre Party over its compromise on nuclear power with the nuclear-friendly Moderates, and he again formed a coalition government with the Liberals and the Moderates.
+This cabinet also lasted for two years.
+On 4 May 1981, the Moderates withdrew from the coalition due to disagreements over tax policy.
+However, they offered tacit support to the government so as not to trigger an early election.
+Fälldin continued as prime minister until the election in 1982, when the Social Democrats regained power as the Socialist bloc won a majority in the Riksdag.
+On 8 October 1982, Fälldin was succeeded by Palme.